Doherty Track & Field

 ran, constitute a disqualification.

+XI.
 TEAM PICTURES

 We will have team picture

-at various price levels.
+are available at various price levels.

 VARSITY COMPETITION